RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   <em>Robots do not perceive things like we do.</em>
 </p>

-It is very difficult to teach a robot!
-Teachers need to train themselves on how to guide the robots before actually training the robots.
-These robots are generally much bigger than humans, their limbs are bigger.
+It is very difficult to teach a robot.
+In fact, instructors must first train themselves on how to guide the robot before they can effectively train it.
+These robots are generally much larger than humans, and their limbs are bigger and heavier, which adds another layer of complexity to the teaching process.

 <p align="center">
   <video width="600" height="338" controls>